jaraco/inflect/README.rst

 invokes classical mode.
 If it is called with a single argument, it turns all classical inflects on or off (depending on whether the argument is true or false).
-If called with two or more arguments, those arguments specify which aspects of classical behaviour are to be used.
+If called with two or more arguments, those arguments specify which aspects of classical behavior are to be used.

 Thus::